Your browser version is no longer supported, so you may experience issues while using this site.

 - Check your home insurance policy to ensure it’s up to date and all the contact details are correct.

-- Tell us about your travel dates if you’re away for more than 60 continuous days.
+- If you have insurance with AAMI, tell us about your travel dates if you’re away for more than 60 continuous days.

-- If it is appropriate for you and your home, it can be a good idea to leave lights on inside the home, or security lighting, such as motion-sensor outdoor lights.
+- If it is appropriate for you and your home, it can be a good idea to leave lights on inside the home, or security lighting, such as motion-sensor outdoor lights, and ensure any home security devices are turned on and working properly.

 - Hide away valuable home contents items.